8 Jan 2020, 11:30 — 7 min read

 E-mail promotions are a great way to get a targeted message out to your consumers which caters to their specific needs.
 Need to reach out to those who abandoned their cart or give a discount code to returning customers or share offer to all your consumers?
 This is made easy with e-mail marketing.
 Offers, discounts, special codes, exclusive access to a sale collections, etc. are great ways to engage customers and bring them to your store.

 Product reviews are very helpful especially when 1) they are many 2) they are mainly 4/5-star rating reviews.
-Getting your customers to write reviews on your ecommerce store or to send it through e-mail or share pictures of them using your product or a video promoting it can influence many other customers to take the plunge.
-There is even a terminology for it – Social proof.
-Since new customers are not able to see, touch or feel the product, they rely on the proof submitted by others to decide whether or not they want to buy the product.
+Getting your customers to write reviews on your e-Commerce store or to send it through e-mail or share pictures of them using your product or a video promoting it can influence many other customers to take the plunge.
+There is even a terminology for it – Social Proof.
+Since new customers unable to see, touch or feel the product, they rely on the proof submitted by others to decide whether or not they want to buy the product.

 Free samples can be shared with customers who buy your product or sometimes even to entice them to buy.
 You need not send them the exact product, but an ancillary one.
 For example, someone selling planners and stationery need not necessarily give our free planners (which are expensive) but can give out free stickers, smaller notepads, etc. which are economical.
 These when coupled with purchases not only delight the consumer but also when given to customers who haven’t shopped for a while, remind them on what they are missing out.